URL

 console.log(url.href); // jstz://KT1../accounts#id

-API may be used to build and manipulate search parameters.
-To get the search parameters from the URL, you can make use of the .searchParams
+The URLSearchParams API may be used to build and manipulate search parameters.
+To get the search parameters from the URL, you can make use of the .searchParams instance property.

 let url = new URL(`jstz://${address}/?first_name=Dave`);